KristenGarnier/ApiShowroom/README.md

 Success code : 201
 Error code : 404
 ```

-Update the user with the id :id
+### Upload image to the server and update the user with the id :id
 ```
 POST /users/:id